albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _export-submenu-aircraft:

-Export Flight Plan to Aircraft Formats (Sub-Menu)
+Export Flight Plan to Aircraft Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 See :doc:`FLIGHTPLANFMT` for more detailed